Read more at http://www1.kenyon.edu/athleticcenter/

 through various universities as well as through the Pennsylvania Humanities

-Council on the Arts.
+Council and the Pennsylvania Council on the Arts.
 In addition to have

-to having two children (Philip and Tess), which clearly
+to having two children (Philip and Tess), which clearly speaks to

 his background working with “youth,” he has taught Buddhism

-and T’ai Chi workshops for
+and T’ai Chi workshops for young people throughout Pittsburgh.

 “Growing into Balance” led by Annabelle Clippinger